hbctraining/Intro-to-ChIPseq-flipped/README.md

 ### Part I: Raw reads to peak calls (4 sessions)
 > Pre-requisite: Introduction to Shell

 This workshop focuses on teaching computational skills to enable the effective use of an high-performance computing environment to implement a ChIP-seq data analysis workflow.
-In addition to running the workflow from FASTQ files to peak calls, the workshop covers best practice guidlelines for ChIP-seq experimental design and data organization/management and data visualization for quality control.
+In addition to running the workflow from FASTQ files to peak calls, the workshop covers best practice guidelines for ChIP-seq experimental design and data organization/management and data visualization for quality control.

 * Introduction to ChIP-seq
 * QC using FASTQC
 * Alignment theory and considerations for ChIP-seq
-* Alignnment and filtering of reads
+* Alignment and filtering of reads
 * Peak calling
 * Peak visualization (using deepTools)